 What is Kpop?
+What does Kpop mean?

-Maybe you’ve heard the term and would like to know more about why it’s becoming so popular.
+These might be your questions when you’ve heard the term and would like to know more about why it’s becoming so popular.

 Or perhaps you are curious about South Korea and want to learn more about the music.